mrpedrobraga/mrpedrobraga.github.io/nano/articles/custom_types.md

 a[0]  # This doesn't work.
 ```

-And here's how it looks when you give it a name:
+And here's how it looks when you declare a struct type:

 ```nano
 type NamedValue = struct {